yenchunlu/ODE-Net/README.md

-This is the training file for comparison for ODE Net and ResNet model performance.
+The ipynb file is designed for comparing the performance of the ODE Net and ResNet models.
+This repository also includes tqo CSV files that contain data on training loss, training accuracy, validation loss, and validation accuracy for each epoch for each model.
+It helps further analysis and visualization of the models' performance across different training epochs.